sucata-engine/sucata-docs/docs/getting-started/first-project/overview.md

 This project will introduce some basic concepts of the engine, such as:

 - Creating entities
-- Adding behaviors
+- Adding behaviours, and organizing them with aggregators
-- Handling movement
+- Handling movement with named forces
+- Sharing logic through mutators
 - Spawning objects
 - Detecting collisions
 - Creating UI
 - Handling button clicks

+The finished source of this tutorial lives in the [meteors-sucata](https://github.com/sucata-engine/meteors-sucata) repository — a useful reference whenever you want to see how the pieces fit together.